Generalized Hypercube Queueing Models with Overlapping Service Regions

 \section{Proposed framework}

 This section develops a framework for assessing districting plans with overlapping patrol units for service systems.
-To gain insight into the strategy of overlapping patrol, we consider a moving-server queuing system with multiple servers.
+To gain insight into the strategy of overlapping patrol, we consider a moving-server queueing system with multiple servers.
 Typically, each server (\eg, a patrol service unit) is assigned to one particular service region, where the server has primary responsibility.
 When a server is not busy serving any active calls, it traverses its home region to perform preventive patrol.
-A key feature of our model is that multiple servers are allowed to be jointly responsible for a third overlapping service region besides their respective home regions, as illustrated in Figure~\ref{fig:system-exps}.
+A key feature of our model is its consideration of a more flexible state-dependent policy, allowing servers to collaborate and jointly serve a third overlapping service region within a spatial queueing framework, as illustrated in Figure~\ref{fig:system-exps}.
 For the reader's convenience, Table \ref{tab:notation} contains summary definitions of notations frequently used in the paper.